-The ensemble/orchestra consists of a core of eight top instrumentalists: Paulina van Laarhoven (gamba), Lidewij van der Voort (violin), Elise van der Wel (violin), Esther van der Eijk (viola), Octavie Dostaler Lalande (cello), Siebe Henstra (harpsichord), Emma Huijsser (baroque harp and recorder) and artistic leader Mike Fentross (lute).
+The ensemble/orchestra consists of a core of eight top instrumentalists: Paulina van Laarhoven (gamba), Lidewij van der Voort (concertmaster, violin), Elise van der Wel (violin), Esther van der Eijk (viola), Octavie Dostaler-Lalonde (cello), Siebe Henstra (harpsichord), Emma Huijsser (baroque harp and recorder), Pieter van Dijk (organ) and artistic leader Mike Fentross (lute).
 Depending on the works to be performed, the instrumentation can be varied and supplemented by instrumentalists, vocal soloists and choirs.

 photo: Bastiaan Woudt